AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

 .. note::

    All workflow tasks that have no dependent edges are executed in parallel/concurrently by Covalent.
-Moreover, if users provide :doc:`executor <../../../../plugins>` information, Covalent will execute all the tasks in parallel using the executors defined by the users.
-This way users can dispatch potentially hundreds if not thousands of electrons to remote backends simply by appending executor information to specific electrons.
+Moreover, if users provide :doc:`executor <../../../../plugins>` information, Covalent will execute all the tasks using the executors defined by the users.
+This way users can dispatch potentially hundreds if not thousands of electrons to remote backends simply by appending executor metadata to specific electrons.
 Concrete examples of how this can be done in Covalent can be found in the :doc:`intermediate <../../intermediate/matrix_eigenvalues/index>` and :doc:`advanced <../../advanced/svm_classification/index>` workflow guides.

 While the workflow is being processed by the dispatch server, users are free to terminate the Jupyter kernel or Python console process without losing access to the results